AutomationDirect Logo Circuit Protection Frequently Asked Questions

 • 1 = On - Both the auxiliary and main contacts are closed

-The site window indicates the positioning of the actuator.
+The sight window indicates the positioning of the actuator.

 • From 0 to T is by CCW Rotation of the Actuator